kailash-manasarovar/statement/docs/timeline/2023/june.md

 ![Carrie Stephen King](../../content/images/carrie-2.jpg)

 - I still have the ruined silk t-shirt with the stains on it.
-- As I walk home, I "bump" into Mercedes who I realize was waiting for me to walk the other way I go sometimes, the way she would have been more familiar with me going, and when she realized I'd gone a different way, she'd had to run.
+- I "bump" into Mercedes who I realize was waiting for me to walk the other way I go sometimes, the way she would have been more familiar with me going, and when she realized I'd gone a different way, she'd had to run.
 This poor woman in her 70s was totally out of breath and trying to style it out.
 It was actually rather amusing.
 - She was checking my face to see if I was crying.
 Perhaps she was recording it too.
+- Continuing up the Carrer La Mar, a car beeps at me.
+I hear my name called.
+I continue on.
 - I got home and went onto X and tweeted something like *"well that was a crappy ending wasn't it"*.
 - Suddenly, a huge number of people start to retweet my post and I discover I'm on a list of around 30 people and they're all laughing and jeering about what's happened.
 - I block the list owner and delete all my tweets from the last six months that were related to everything that had been going on at the conservatory.